Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Numerical simulations in 3D

-We will now present numerical simulations in complex geometries, with a geologically constrained complex non-planar free-surface topography.
+We will now present numerical simulations in a complex geometry, with a geologically constrained complex non-planar free-surface topography.
 Zugspitze is the tallest mountain in Germany, lying in the Wetterstein mountain range.
 The topography of this region is complex, with large variations in altitude across the Earths surface.
 We extracted the topography data of the Zugspitze region from the high resolution Alpine topography \cite{Copernicus}.
 Accurate and stable simulation of seismic wave propagation in this region is a computationally expensive task, the main reason being the high frequency wave modes generated by scattering from the complex non-planar topography.
-Numerical simulations using the traditional operators on a resolved grid require about $33000$ CPU-hours, including I/O. Our goal is to achieve similar accuracy with less computational resources by utilising upwind SBP operators.
+Effective numerical simulations will require an efficient HPC and parallel numerical elastic wave solver that scales perfectly with increasing supercomputing resources.
+We will present first some scaling tests to demonstrate efficient parallel implementation of the upwind SBP FD operators for the numerical simulations of 3D elastic waves in complex geometries, and will proceed later to the numerical simulations of seismic waves in the Zugspitze region.

-The modelling domain is $\Omega = \bigcup_{y,z \in [-5,85] } [\widehat{X}(x,y),80] \times [-5,85]^2 $ with the $x$-co-ordinate being positive in-towards the Earth, like our previous example, and $\widehat{X}(y,z)$ parameterising the Earth's surface.
-The material parameter of the region is assumed to be constant and given by $\rho = 2700 ~\ kg/m^3$, $c_p = 6000 ~\ m/s$ and $c_s = 3464 ~\ m/s$.
-The location of the moment tensor point source is at $(10,10,10)$.
-As per the LOH1 experiment, we have free surface boundary conditions at the complex topography $\widehat{X}(y, z)$ and use the PML to prevent artificial reflections from the computational boundaries from contaminating the solution, that is $10$ km at depth.
-We used $36864$ CPU-cores and run the simulation on the $h=100$ m grid-spacing mesh resolution, with a wall-clock time of $\approx 0.9$ hours.
-On the $200$ m grid-spacing mesh resolution, we used $480$ CPU-cores with a wall-clock time of $\approx 0.83$ hours.
-In total, the $100$ m grid-spacing experiments required about $\approx 33000$ CPU-hours, whilst the $200$ m grid-spacing only needs $\approx 400$ CPU-hours.
-These CPU-hours also include time and resources needed for I/O, to output the wave fields on the entire topography.
+\paragraph{The Zugspitze setup} The modelling domain is $\Omega = \bigcup_{y,z \in [-5,85] } [\widehat{X}(x,y),80] \times [-5,85]^2 $ with the $x$-co-ordinate being positive in-towards the Earth, like our previous example, and $\widehat{X}(y,z)$ parameterising the Earth's surface.
+Our primary objective is to understand how different upwind SBP FD operators and the traditional SBP FD operator will resolve high frequency scattered wave modes generated by the complex free-surface topography without introducing spurious wave modes in the solution.
+To isolate scattering from complex geometries, the material parameters of the region is assumed to be constant and given by $\rho = 2700 ~\ kg/m^3$, $c_p = 6000 ~\ m/s$ and $c_s = 3464 ~\ m/s$.
+Therefore scattered wave fields seen in our simulations are primarily the effects of complex non-planar topography of the Zugspitze region.
+The location of the moment tensor point source is at $(10,10,10)$, that is $10$ km at depth.
+As per the LOH1 experiment, we have free surface boundary conditions at the complex topography $\widehat{X}(y, z)$ and use the PML to prevent artificial reflections from the computational boundaries from contaminating the solution.